DFRobot/DFRobot_MCP4725/README.md

  * @param addr:
  *        Init the IIC address.
  *        vRef:
- *        Setting the base voltage of DAC must equal the power supply voltage, and the unit is millivolt.
+ *        The DAC base voltage setting must be equal to the power supply, and the unit is millivolt.
  */
   void init(uint8_t addr, uint16_t vRef);
 /*